-When you live in a dorm room, or have a roommate, your stuff is just less secure.
+When you live in a dorm room or have a roommate, your stuff is just less secure.
 People are always coming and going, and you may not know a lot of them.
 Then, you probably have to go the library, the computer lab, the quad, the coffee shop, and more.
-So many places that have the potential for someone to take your stuff.
+There are so many places that have the potential for someone to take your stuff.

 And that’s just theft!
 Renters insurance also covers things like a regular policy: fire damage, vandalism, and more.
 Many college students think the landlord or university (if you’re living in a dorm) will pay for loss if the building burns down or something happens.
 That’s incorrect.
 Landlord insurance only covers the structure — renters are responsible for their own contents!